evocount/display-management/README.md

 This library uses [python-xlib](https://github.com/python-xlib/python-xlib) to expose relevant functionality for managing the displays on EvoCount's PDMs

+:warning: **WARNING** while xlib should be generally safe to use, some low level methods in principle can damage hardware.
+    - Never use low level state altering methods like modifying output props unless you know what you are doing.
+    - Don't assign invalid, unsupported modelines.
+Xlib should prevent you from doing so but it doesn't explicitly state that It prevents all possible mistakes.

 ## Table of Contents

 1. [Overview](#overview)